ansys/pysam-sysml2/doc/source/users/api/write-model.rst

 Update feature value
 ====================

-There is two functions to update the value of a feature:
+There are two functions to update the value of a feature:

 - set_value()
 - parse_and_set_value()